galaxie500/blog/_posts/2021-06-29-coordinate-descent.md

 ---
 layout: post
-title:  "Solving a Coordinate Descent in Three ways"
+title:  "Solving Logistic Regression with Coordinate Descent in Three ways"
-description: What is a coordinate descent compared to gradient descent?
+description: What is coordinate descent compared to gradient descent?
 How to solve it?
-tags: ml introduction
+tags: ml introduction logistic-regression
 usemathjax: true
 ---
 # Introduction